Autarkieguide

 • High efficiency (up to 22%): Ideal for limited space

-• Long service life: Particularly robust due to high-quality workmanship Modern, uniform design: Often preferred for aesthetic reasons
+• Long lifespan: Particularly robust due to high-quality workmanship.
+Modern, uniform design: Often preferred for aesthetic reasons.

 Areas of application: